Questions that would probably be asked frequently

 - Set the time for 20 minutes or less (since you aren't scoring, tracking or drawing tiles, this is comparable to 25 minutes in a "live" game)

-- Become a "supporting" member (annual subscription of $29) of ISC to get more features (including saving and analyzing your games)
+- Become a "supporting" member of ISC (annual subscription of $29) to get more features (including: longer buddy list,

 Some other sites: